Khostaa/Web/README.md

-Learning to host a website via GitHub wanna see it? click link in bio
+Learning to host a website via GitHub. wanna see it?
+Click link in bio